icerpc/icerpc-csharp/examples/Compress/README.md

 # Compress

-This example application illustrates how to compress the arguments and return value for an invocation and wait for the reply.
+This example application illustrates how to use the compress middleware and the compress interceptor to compress the arguments and return value for an invocation.

 For build instructions check the top-level [README.md](../../README.md).